Wisdom Teeth Removal in Denver, CO

 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 When they partially erupt, the opening around the teeth allows bacteria to grow and will eventually cause an infection—the result: swelling, stiffness, pain, and illness.

 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early wisdom tooth removal in Denver is recommended to avoid problems and decrease the surgical risk involved with the procedure.

 The First Step is an Oral Examination

 Patients are generally first evaluated by their dentist, orthodontist, or an oral and maxillofacial surgeon in their mid-teenage years.

-With an Aspen Dental oral examination and x-rays of the mouth, Dr. Rossow, Dr. Noce, Dr. Burns, and Dr. Neal can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
+With an Aspen Dental oral examination and x-rays of the mouth, Dr. Rossow, Dr. Noce, and Dr. Neal can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.

 We’ll discuss the procedure and options with you to ensure you and your child understand the options and that we answer any of your questions.